 How much does LLC formation cost in Minnesota?

 Minnesota LLC formation starts with a $135 filing fee for mail submissions or $155 for online processing.
-The $20 online premium provides faster processing, but either option represents just the beginning of your formation costs.
+The $20 difference reflects the standard fee structure at the Minnesota Secretary of State — online and in-person filings carry the higher rate, while mail filing keeps costs down at the expense of speed.

 Beyond the state filing fee, you'll need a registered agent with a Minnesota address.
 It's free if you serve yourself, but most owners pay annually for professional services to maintain privacy and ensure reliable document receipt.
 An operating agreement isn't legally required but is strongly recommended, ranging from free DIY templates to custom legal drafting that can cost several hundred dollars.

 Understanding both upfront formation costs and ongoing compliance expenses helps you budget accurately from the start.
-Minnesota's filing fees are non-refundable if rejected, making accuracy crucial to avoid paying twice for the same service.
+Minnesota's filing fees are generally non-refundable once submitted, making accuracy crucial to avoid paying twice for the same service.

 Required Minnesota LLC formation costs